Revelation 3:1-6 “The Church of Sardis: Alive in Name, Dead in Spirit”

 Last Warning For a Nominal Congregation!

-(Verses 2-4) Jesus gives them a final and stark warning.
+(Verses 2-4) Jesus gives the church of Sardis a final and stark warning.
 “Wake up!”
 He tells them that their fire of faith that they once had is about to die out.
 They have just one small ember still smoldering but it’s about go out.

 Jesus wants them to reignite that flame of faith that once burned in them after hearing the truth of the gospel.
 He instructs them to keep it burning and hold firmly onto what they once believed.
 Christ gives them the necessary thing they must do to come back to Him.
 Repent of their sins.